KristianaTR/internship-project_02/README.md

 The platform was built following the guidelines and instructions provided by the creators of the internship roadmap.

-The platform was built by recreating the previous project "Internship-Project_01" using React.js framework,  with a focus on incorporating atomic design principles.
+The platform was built by recreating the previous project "Internship-Project_01" using React.js framework,  with a focus on incorporating atomic design principles and using Redux for state management.

 ### Installation